mcchrish/vim-no-color-collections/README.md

 # Vim no color collections

+A list of Vim color themes with barely any colors.

 ## [pgdouyon/vim-yin-yang](https://github.com/pgdouyon/vim-yin-yang)

 > Yin-Yang is a black and white color scheme for Vim and is heavily inspired by